How does one confront a faltering sense of language? Especially when that language is created within the space of Madness.

 L (OA) ST Is a video based poetry performance.
 During this work, Matt Bodett utilizes an App designed for DJ’s but replaced with sounds and words.
 These recordings are played live during the video performance.

 This poem was performed live (online) as a part of the Quarantine Concerts, hosted by Experimental Sound Studio, on July 16th 2020.

-This series of three performance investigates violence toward psychiatric inmates, suicide, hallucinations, and the role of psychopharmacology in containing Madness.
-This series draws on the words of; Bertram Hiscock, a psychiatirc inmate who did not survive his confinement; Shakespeare’s Hamlet; and the text from pharmacy documentation.
+This series of three performances investigate violence toward psychiatric inmates, suicide, hallucinations, and the role of psychopharmacology in containing Madness.
+This series draws on the words of; Bertram Hiscock, a psychiatirc inmate who did not survive his confinement; Shakespeare’s Hamlet; and the text from prescription documentation.

 This series debuted in the Fall of 2018 as a part of a residency with High Concept Laboratories in Chicago.